Lactate Threshold: The Science, Tests and Training

 The lactate threshold matters in all endurance events (particularly those lasting over 30 minutes).

 Research has established it to be a strong predictor of endurance performance in several sports, including long distance running (Jones and Doust, 1998; Grant et al., 1997; Evans et al., 1995; Yoshida et al., 1993; Morgan et al., 1989;), cycling (Farria et al., 2005; Aunola et al., 2000; Coyle et al., 1991;), rowing (Ingham et al., 2002), kayaking (Bishop D, 2000) and cross-country skiing (Carlsson et al., 2012).

-The speed, or power, at a specific lactate value appears to be a more accurate predictor for endurance performance as race distance increases (Roecker et al., 1998).
+And appears to be a more accurate predictor of endurance performance as race distance increases (Roecker et al., 1998).

 Lactate isn’t the bad guy

 We have traditionally viewed lactate as a dead end waste product that negatively affects endurance performance.
 However, research has shown this isn’t the case.

 In addition, lactate ions may have a protective effect that preserves force production rather than weakening it (Nielsen et al., 2001).
 Therefore, lactate is an important by-product of glycolysis that can fuel aerobic metabolism.

 What we know is when lactate levels go up, there’s an associated rise in hydrogen ions.
-And as the concentration of hydrogen ions increases, this leads to a significant reduction in both plasma and cellular pH.
+And as the concentration of hydrogen ions rises, this leads to a meaningful reduction in both plasma and cellular pH.
 At a specific level, this interferes with cellular enzymes, metabolism and contributes to fatigue.

 So while lactate correlates strikingly with endurance exercise performance, it isn’t the bad guy.
-Rather than causing fatigue, it appears to be a marker for other processes, occurring within the muscle, that are the real culprits of fatigue.
+And rather than causing fatigue, it appears to be an indicator for other processes, taking place within the muscle that are the true culprits of fatigue.

 Why is it important?

 It’s known that in elite endurance athletes the lactate threshold occurs at greater percentages of VO2max.
-This allows elite athletes to race at a higher percentage of their VO2max, and hence a faster speed or power output.
+This allows them to exercise at higher percentages of their VO2max, and faster speeds or higher power outputs.